munificent/craftinginterpreters/book/jumping-back-and-forth.md

 tell.
 If there isn't a semicolon, there must be a condition expression.

 In that case, we compile it.
-Then, just like with while, we emit a conditional jump that looks at the condition value and jumps out of the loop if it's falsey.
+Then, just like with while, we emit a conditional jump that exits the loop if the condition is falsey.
 Since the jump leaves the value on the stack, we pop it before executing the body.
 That ensures we discard it when the condition is true.

 After the loop body, we need to patch that jump:

 ^code exit-jump (2 before, 1 after)

-We only do this if there is a condition clause.
+We only do this when there is a condition clause.
 If there isn't, there's no jump to patch and no condition to pop.

 ### Increment clause